Quantitative Human Paleogenetics: what can ancient DNA tell us about complex trait evolution?: 1 - Complex trait genomics and ancient DNA

 The other trait that has shared comparable prominence with pigmentation in the aDNA literature is standing height.
 In contrast to pigmentation, the genetic architecture of height is highly polygenic \citep{Yang2015-cs,Yengo2018-zd,Bycroft2018-ik}.
 The heritability of this trait is dominated by a large number of alleles with small effect sizes, and shows strong evidence for negative selection in present-day populations \citep{OConnor2019-xp}.
 Studies of the genetic component of height in ancient populations have shown that ancient West Eurasian populations were, on average, more highly differentiated for this trait than present-day West Eurasian populations, and more so than one would predict from genetic drift alone \citep{Mathieson2015-xg,Cox2019-ae,Martiniano2017-ke}. \cite{Cox2019-ae} compared predicted genetic changes in height in ancient populations to inferred height changes estimated via skeletal remains.
-They concluded that realized height changes are partially predicted by genetics, with both temporal trends having a period of constancy between the Mesolithic and Neolithic, and an increase between the Neolithic and Bronze Age.
+They concluded that the changes in inferred standing height were partially predicted by genetics; with both measures remaining relatively constant between the Mesolithic and Neolithic, and increasing between the Neolithic and Bronze Age.
 A follow-up study by \cite{Cox2021-yw} used polygenic scores for height to show that PRS predicts 6.8\% of the observed variance in femur length in ancient skeletons, after controlling for other variables.
-This is approximately one quarter of the predictive accuracy of PRS in present-day populations, which the authors attribute to the low-coverage aDNA data used in their study.
+This is approximately one quarter of the predictive accuracy of PRS in present-day populations; which the authors attribute to the low-coverage aDNA data used in their study.
 Contrastingly, \cite{Marciniak2021-nt} used the discordance between PRS for height, calculated from aDNA, and height inferred from the corresponding skeletal remains, to argue that Neolithic individuals were shorter than expected due to either poorer nutrition or increased disease burden, relative to hunter-gatherer populations.

+However, the inference of standing height from skeletal remains is not without its own problems.
+Both \cite{Cox2021-yw} and \cite{Marciniak2021-nt} used the method developed by \cite{Ruff2012-ar} to estimate stature from skeletal remains.
+Nevertheless, their respective estimates of stature—based on femur length—varied between some of the individuals included in both studies.
+Where multiple skeletal elements were available for ancient individuals, \cite{Marciniak2021-nt} also produced separate stature estimates from femur, tibia, humerus and radius length, which varied substantially within some individuals; highlighting the uncertainty in estimates of stature from skeletal remains.